Augugustine/SCIE-PANC/README.md

 ## Dataset
 248 samples from patients with PDAC, tumour tissue from biopsies of primary or metastatic tumours.
 Bulk RNA-seq data, STAR v2.7.4a alignment to the human genome hg38.

+Clinical data for all the samples (mutation type, response to therapy, moffitt...)

 ## Resources

 R and RStudio (version ≥ 4.3.x)